News

 Victoria got involved with Hillel on the first day she stepped onto campus.
 She is particularly proud of her leadership in Brown RISD Hillel’s Students for Israel club.
 Victoria connects her involvement in Hillel to her experience in Israel.
 She explains, “The trip made me realize the importance of being involved in a vibrant Jewish community.
 I am now a strong advocate on my college campus for Israel’s right to self-determination and making sure that Jewish students feel proud and safe around campus.”

-Jess’s experience in Israel inspired him to choose a school with a vibrant Jewish community when applying to colleges.
-At University of Maryland, he got involved in Hillel shortly after arriving on campus.
-Hillel offered Jess the opportunity to explore other aspects of Judaism which has been an interest of his since his trip to Israel.
+Jess’s experience in Israel inspired her to choose a school with a vibrant Jewish community when applying to colleges.
+At University of Maryland, she got involved in Hillel shortly after arriving on campus.
+Hillel offered Jess the opportunity to explore other aspects of Judaism which has been an interest of hers since her trip to Israel.
 Jess also serves on the board of Ruach, the Reform Jewish student group at University of Maryland Hillel.